Zgpp/PhysicalComputing/week1/readme.md

 #Cleaning Machine

 It's already installed in your home.
 It cleans while you run errands, go to work or school.
+It also stops on its own to prevent any accidents.
 The idea is to save yourself time and provide everyone a tool they can use to keep their homes clean.
 It will be available for all families of upper, middle and lower class.

 I want the machine to be user-friendly.
 The buttons available would be: